satyambnsal/aztec-uniswap/README.md

 # Install the Aztec Toolkit version 0.33.0
 aztec-up 0.33.0

-# Start the Aztec Sandbox environment
+# Start the Aztec Sandbox environment.
+Must restart it if you have beening running the sandbox.
 aztec-sandbox

 # Clone our repository